Site icon Circuit Ideas for You

 Schottky Diode MBRM120T31

-Switch S1 is used to turn the circuit on or off when needed.
+Switch S1 turn circuit ON or OFF.

 where,